-5.4.
+4.4.
 Gypsy and Traveller Sites

-5.4.1.
+4.4.1.
 Sites in Flood Zone 1

-The existing Council owned site at Colne Park was previously identified within the SFRA 2008 as partly within the floodplain.
+The existing Council owned site at Colne Park (shown on Map A within the Site Allocations and Designations document) was previously identified within the SFRA 2008 as partly within the floodplain.
 However the more recent modelling obtained from the Environment Agency indicates the whole sites lies in Flood Zone 1.
 Although caravans, mobile homes and park homes intended for permanent residential uses are classed as 'Highly Vulnerable' use this allocation in Flood Zone 1 is appropriate according to Table 3 of the Planning Practice Guidance.
 No further review of the site is proposed.

-5.5.
+4.5.
 Conclusions of the Sequential Test

 All the residential and mixed use sites proposed are therefore considered sustainable allocations, in that either the Sequential Test is not applicable or that sufficient area exists to propose appropriate development within Flood Zone 1.
 For employment and industrial use sites, all have been previously allocated through the London Plan or the Local Plan Part 1.
 This Local Plan Part 2 simply clarifies those boundaries.
 However as required by the London Plan the flood risk to and from these sites will be reviewed so that local criteria to manage the flood risks on these sites can be recommended.
-The Gypsy and Traveller site at Colne

-Park lies in Flood Zone 1 and therefore the proposed allocation is not subject to the Sequential or Exception Test and is considered appropriate.
+The Gypsy and Traveller site at Colne Park lies in Flood Zone 1 and therefore the proposed allocation is not subject to the Sequential or Exception Test and is considered appropriate.

-6. Flood Zone Compatibility
+5. Flood Zone Compatibility

-6.1.
+5.1.
 Residential and mixed uses